Asatheesh6561/HiFi-Coulomb-GAN/README.md

-# Denoising Audio using HiFi-Coulomb-GANs
+# Denoising Speech Signals using HiFi-Coulomb-GANs
 ## Anirudh Satheesh, Karthick Muthu-Manivannan

 In our paper, we propose HiFi-Coulomb-GAN, a Generative Adversarial Network model that combines the approaches of HiFi-GAN by Su et al. and CoulombGAN by Unterthiner et al. for audio denoising and speech enhancement.
 We provide an open-source implementation of our code in this repository along with a pretrained model.